sudharsan-selvaraj/simcode/README.md

 <h1 align="center">Simcode</h1>
 <div align="center">
-  <strong> Manage android emulator and ios emulators from vscode</strong>
+  <strong> Manage android emulator and iOS simulators drirectly from the comfort of your editor</strong>
 </div>
 <br />